 WalterBennet wanted to explain the series’ deeper, darker notes, like religious allegory and sexuality.
 He wanted Berserk fans to understand why they were wrong.
 He also believes /r/Berserklejerk was created in response to his stern presence on Reddit, as a refuge for the irreverent shitposting he reviled.

 Last July, a /r/Berserk regular asked, “Do you guys think we’ll ever be able to be brooding and contemplative again?”
 It was nearing the last few weeks of a 43-week manga break.
 In the post’s title, he describes the subreddit as a “Berserklejerk.”
-In response, a Redditor named HomoVehkuel turned the joke into reality by establishing /r/Berserklejerk, a space for Berserk’s intensely solemn, devoted fans to engage in some gross self-mockery.
+In response, a Redditor named HomoVehkuel registered /r/Berserklejerk, a space for Berserk’s intensely solemn, devoted fans to engage in some gross self-mockery.

 /r/Berserklejerk mirrors the seriousness with which WalterBennet-type fans approach Berserk, collecting the sort of posts that he would instantly delete and the people he would perma-ban (or, in /r/Berserklejerk-speak, “benn”).
 Fittingly, on /r/Berserklejerk, a ridiculous WalterBennet shadow persona materialized: WalterPeanut.